sm/sm-postgresql/README.md

 * postgresql
 * pgpool
 * pgbouncer
+* postgis
+* queue\_classic
 * slony

+Please see each extension's readme file for more details than are provied below:

+    postgresql/README.md
+    pgbouncer/README.md
+    pgpool/README.md
+    postgis/README.md
+    queue_classic/README.md
+    slony/README.md

-To install this extension, with the latest SM Framework you can do:
+To install this extension set, with the latest SM Framework you can do:

-    sm set install postgresql
+    sm get head               # Ensuring we are on the latest SM Framework. sm set install postgresql # Installing this (known) extension set.

 Alternatively the uri may be specified: